-The Cross Brook Formation, which consists of grey-green weathering sandstone interstratified with less abundant grey-green weathering siltstone, shale and conglomerate and rare limestone, and the West River St. Marys Formation, which consists of reddish-brown to grey-brown weathering conglomerate interstratified with grey-brown weathering sandstone, are not exposed in this map area.
-Further to the east they occur along the southern flank of the Basin, and contain abundant clasts of Meguma Terrane lithologies, suggesting a strong tectonic influence on sedimentation.
-In contrast, the character of the sediments does not vary with proximity to the northern margin (Chedabucto Fault), suggesting that the Fault does not constitute the original Basin margin, and that an unknown portion of the Basin and its Meguma basement have been tectonically removed and may be found north of the Fault.
+The deposition of coarse conglomerates occurs along the southern flank of the Basin suggesting a strong tectonic influence on sedimentation where subsidence along this Basin margin occurs along northerly dipping listric normal faults.
+In contrast, the character of the sediments does not vary with proximity to the northern margin (Chedabucto Fault) suggesting that the Fault does not constitute the original Basin margin, and that an unknown portion of the Basin and its Meguma basement have been tectonically removed and may be found north of the Fault.